Why do you write about mental health so much in your books?

 I sure do.
 I've lived with Depression since my childhood.
 Back then we didn't know that children could get Depression so I wasn't actually treated until my mid-twenties.
 I've just turned 55 now, so I consider Depression to be an old frenemy.
 As well as a demon.

 I also struggle with anxiety occasionally and have a number of physical issues which have a huge impact on my mental state.
 Currently, I'm managing my Depression well with medication, self-help techniques and writing.
+I have to always be aware of my mood and how close I am to sinking down in the pit.
+As you can imagine, menopause was a barrel of laughs.

 Do you have any mental health qualifications?